later post | index | earlier post

 Metals suitable for recycling are generally sorted into ferrous and non-ferrous metals, and most are readily available in your home or your everyday life.

-The main difference between ferrous and non-ferrous metals is that ferrous metals contain iron and non-ferrous metals don’t.
+The main difference between ferrous and non-ferrous metals is that ferrous metals contain iron.
 Ferrous metals are also mostly magnetic, whereas non-ferrous don’t contain magnetic properties, making it relatively easy to tell them apart.
+Ferrous metals include steel, while aluminium and copper are two of the most common non-ferrous types of metals.

 Steel

-As a ferrous metal, steel is a major component in buildings, infrastructure, tools, ships, cars, machines and appliances used across the world.
+As a ferrous metal, steel is a major component in buildings, infrastructure, tools, ships, car parts, machines and appliances used across the world.
 According to environmental agencies, most steel items today contain between 25% and 100% recycled content.
+Carbon steel has over 90% iron content and is the most common ferrous metal.
+Stainless steel usually contains a high quantity of chromium, which keeps it corrosion resistant.

 Aluminium

 Aluminium is a similarly popular metal that’s capable of being melted at comparatively lower temperatures than steel, making it particularly attractive for recycling.
-Aluminium cans use just 5% of the energy needed to produce them from scratch during the recycling process; as well as releasing only 5% of the amount of greenhouse gases.
+Aluminium cans need just 5% of the energy to recycle them as they do to produce them from scratch; as well as releasing only 5% of the carbon emissions compared to newly produced metals.
 Just a single recycled aluminium can could save enough energy to power a 100-watt bulb for up to four hours

-Sources for recycled aluminium include end-of-life vehicles, aircraft, boats, bicycles, computers, cookware, gutters, siding and electrical wiring.
+Sources for recycled aluminium include end-of-life vehicles, aircraft, boats, bicycles, computers, cookware, gutters and electrical wiring.

 Copper

 Premium-grade copper can hold up to 95% of the value of the original primary metal itself.
-Scrap copper wiring can be one of the easiest sources of scrap metal: sourced from the base of televisions and computer monitors; inside laptops and DVD players; within large and small electrical appliances; and in handheld electronics.
+Scrap copper wiring can be one of the easiest and most common sources of scrap metal, found in electrical cables, inside televisions, computer monitors, laptops and DVD players; within large and small electrical appliances, and in handheld electronics.

 Brass